stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 Lyman believes that this note contains positive proof of a well-developed case of   dementia praecox,   but Willett on the other hand regards it as the last perfectly sane utterance of the hapless youth.
-He calls especial attention to the normal character of the penmanship; which though shewing traces of shattered nerves, is nevertheless distinctly Ward&rsquo;s own.
+He calls especial attention to the normal character of the penmanship; which though shewing traces of shattered nerves, is nevertheless distinctly Ward's own.
 The text in full is as follows:

-    &ldquo;100 Prospect St.
+     "100 Prospect St.
 Providence, R.I.,
 February 8, 1928.

-&ldquo;Dear Dr. Willett:&mdash;
+ "Dear Dr. Willett:--

-  &ldquo;I feel that at last the time has come for me to make the disclosures which I have so long promised you, and for which you have pressed me so often.
+   "I feel that at last the time has come for me to make the disclosures which I have so long promised you, and for which you have pressed me so often.
 The patience you have shewn in waiting, and the confidence you have shewn in my mind and integrity, are things I shall never cease to appreciate.

-  &ldquo;And now that I am ready to speak, I must own with humiliation that no triumph such as I dreamed of can ever be mine.
+   "And now that I am ready to speak, I must own with humiliation that no triumph such as I dreamed of can ever be mine.
 Instead of triumph I have found terror, and my talk with you will not be a boast of victory but a plea for help and advice in saving both myself and the world from a horror beyond all human conception or calculation.
 You recall what those Fenner letters said of the old raiding party at Pawtuxet.
 That must all be done again, and quickly.
-Upon us depends more than can be put into words&mdash;all civilisation, all natural law, perhaps even the fate of the solar system and the universe.
+Upon us depends more than can be put into words--all civilisation, all natural law, perhaps even the fate of the solar system and the universe.
 I have brought to light a monstrous abnormality, but I did it for the sake of knowledge.
 Now for the sake of all life and Nature you must help me thrust it back into the dark again.

-  &ldquo;I have left that Pawtuxet place forever, and we must extirpate everything existing there, alive or dead.
+   "I have left that Pawtuxet place forever, and we must extirpate everything existing there, alive or dead.
 I shall not go there again, and you must not believe it if you ever hear that I am there.
 I will tell you why I say this when I see you.
 I have come home for good, and wish you would call on me at the very first moment that you can spare five or six hours continuously to hear what I have to say.
-It will take that long&mdash;and believe me when I tell you that you never had a more genuine professional duty than this.
+It will take that long--and believe me when I tell you that you never had a more genuine professional duty than this.
 My life and reason are the very least things which hang in the balance.

-  &ldquo;I dare not tell my father, for he could not grasp the whole thing.
+   "I dare not tell my father, for he could not grasp the whole thing.
 But I have told him of my danger, and he has four men from a detective agency watching the house.
-I don&rsquo;t know how much good they can do, for they have against them forces which even you could scarcely envisage or acknowledge.
+I don't know how much good they can do, for they have against them forces which even you could scarcely envisage or acknowledge.
 So come quickly if you wish to see me alive and hear how you may help to save the cosmos from stark hell.

-  &ldquo;Any time will do&mdash;I shall not be out of the house.
-Don&rsquo;t telephone ahead, for there is no telling who or what may try to intercept you.
+   "Any time will do--I shall not be out of the house.
+Don't telephone ahead, for there is no telling who or what may try to intercept you.
 And let us pray to whatever gods there be that nothing may prevent this meeting.

-  &ldquo;In utmost gravity and desperation,
+   "In utmost gravity and desperation,

-  &ldquo;Charles Dexter Ward.&rdquo;
+   "Charles Dexter Ward. "

-&ldquo;P.S.
+ "P.S.
 Shoot Dr. Allen on sight   and dissolve his body in acid.
-Don&rsquo;t burn it.&rdquo;
+Don't burn it. "

   Dr. Willett received this note about 10:30 a.m., and immediately arranged to spare the whole late afternoon and evening for the momentous talk, letting it extend on into the night as long as might be necessary.
-He planned to arrive about four o&rsquo;clock, and through all the intervening hours was so engulfed in every sort of wild speculation that most of his tasks were very mechanically performed.
-Maniacal as the letter would have sounded to a stranger, Willett had seen too much of Charles Ward&rsquo;s oddities to dismiss it as sheer raving.
-That something very subtle, ancient, and horrible was hovering about he felt quite sure, and the reference to Dr. Allen could almost be comprehended in view of what Pawtuxet gossip said of Ward&rsquo;s enigmatical colleague.
+He planned to arrive about four o'clock, and through all the intervening hours was so engulfed in every sort of wild speculation that most of his tasks were very mechanically performed.
+Maniacal as the letter would have sounded to a stranger, Willett had seen too much of Charles Ward's oddities to dismiss it as sheer raving.
+That something very subtle, ancient, and horrible was hovering about he felt quite sure, and the reference to Dr. Allen could almost be comprehended in view of what Pawtuxet gossip said of Ward's enigmatical colleague.
 Willett had never seen the man, but had heard much of his aspect and bearing, and could not but wonder what sort of eyes those much-discussed dark glasses might conceal.